aZilberstein/Nestable/README.md

 * `listNodeName` The HTML element to create for lists (default `'ol'`)
 * `itemNodeName` The HTML element to create for list items (default `'li'`)
 * `rootClass` The class of the root element `.nestable()` was used on (default `'dd'`)
+* `rootListClass' The class of the root list element (the first child of the root element)
 * `listClass` The class of all list elements (default `'dd-list'`)
 * `itemClass` The class of all list item elements (default `'dd-item'`)
 * `dragClass` The class applied to the list element that is being dragged (default `'dd-dragel'`)